lfigueira/tdh_lego/README.md

 ### Running the containers/scripts
 The following commands will launch the containers needed to run the solution, as well as start the scripts that stream and store the data:
-1. Create the network shared by all containers:
+1. Create the network shared by all containers (please skip this step if you have already created this network for the batch processing notebook described above):

    ```docker network create kafka-network```
 1. Start the Kafka broker: